 - Investigation of Neuroinflammation in Autism using MR-PET -- Indivduals with an ASD (pdf)

 - Investigation of Neuroinflammation in Autism using MR-PET -- Control group (pdf)

 - Research Study of Mirtzapine for Children with ASD and Anxiety (pdf)

-To learn more about research opportunities at the Lurie Center, please contact our research office:
+To learn more about research opportunities at the Lurie Center, please read our brochure or contact our research office:

 - LurieCenterResearch@partners.org or

 - Call us at 781.860.1711.

 For more information about clinical research participation, visit the following links.

 The week little Neil Buckley lost all his words, Maura and Paul Buckley lost their bearings.